paideiadao/paideia-cardano-contracts/f11-close-out-revised.md

 **Frontend-Driven Reference Script Deployment**

-A significant innovation: end users can deploy their own reference scripts directly from the web interface.
+End users can deploy their own reference scripts directly from the web interface.
 This is critical because Cardano transactions are limited to 16kb, and without reference scripts, governance transactions exceed this limit.
 Our solution:

 - Scans the burn address for existing script deployments to avoid duplicates
 - Builds deployment transactions client-side using Blaze SDK